 Too often, applications for a freezing order are made with the sole intention of seeking security for a judgment which a plaintiff hopes to gain in the future.
 There are certain requirements you must meet before the court will make a freezing order.

-Finally, the court will also consider the nature of the defendant’s assets – for example, the greater the liquidity the greater risk of dissipation, the financial standing of the defendant including their credit history.
+- Finally, the court will also consider the nature of the defendant’s assets – for example they may consider the financial standing of the defendant, including their credit history.

 When applying for a freezing order, the plaintiff cannot simply request a blanket freezing order over all of the known assets a defendant possesses.
 The value of the assets covered by the freezing order cannot exceed the likely maximum amount of the reasonable claim by the plaintiff.

 The order must also exclude assets for dealings by the respondent for legitimate purposes.
-For example, payments for ordinary living and business expenses and dealings in the discharge of contractual obligations that were incurred before the freezing order was made.
+This may include payments for ordinary living, business expenses or dealings in the discharge of contractual obligations, that were incurred before the freezing order was made.

 Seeking legal advice

 It is imperative that you are accurately informed of the obligations and requirements of a freezing order before lodging an order with the court.
-If you would like further information regarding freezing orders or general litigation advice, please do not hesitate to contact one of our experienced litigation solicitors on 9963 9800 or via email at firstname.lastname@example.org.
+If you would like further information regarding freezing orders or general litigation advice, please do not hesitate to contact one of our experienced litigation solicitors on 9963 9800 or via our contact form.